 “Sure, what do you have?”

 And, so it begins... with a question and a long look over treasured pins attached to lanyards, in bags, on hats or in backpacks.
-Everyone looking for specific ones that will complete their collections or begin a new one.
-Some are trying to find that one pin that will complete their collection of one pin from every territory and province.
+Everyone is looking for specific ones that will complete their collections or begin a new one.
+Some are trying to find that one pin that is extremely rare from a territory or a province.

 During the Olympic Games of 1896 in Athens, athletes and Olympic officials exchanged small cardboard disks used as identity badges.
 These badges were used to visually identify athletes as representing a nation.
 The first nation to do this was Sweden in 1906, but others soon followed and within several decades it had caught on.
 Soon many nations started wearing pins designed with the colours of their nation.
 It became a common occurrence for athletes to exchange pins as a symbol of unity.
 Over the years more organizations created pins for their team or event and the tradition of using badges to associate participants with their home nations, sport or organization changed to resemble the pin trading that we know today.
 Pins have under gone a dramatic change in shape, use and style.